LaurentRisser/DS_project_flight_delays_prediction/README.md

 ## Predicting flight delays in the U.S.
 ### Project Type: Data Analysis and Machine Learning

-In this project, I develop a model aimed at predicting flight delays at take-off.
-I comment on the importance of the separation of the dataset during the training stage and how cross-validation helps determine accurate model parameters.
-I show how to build linear and polynomial models for univariate or multivariate regressions.
+In this notebook, I develop a model aimed at predicting flight delays at take-off.
+The purpose is not to obtain the best possible prediction but rather to emphasize on the various steps needed to build such a model.
+Along this path, I then put in evidence some basic but important concepts.
+Among then, I comment on the importance of the separation of the dataset during the traning stage and how cross-validation helps in determing accurate model parameters.
+I show how to build linear and polynomial models for univariate or multivariate regressions and also, I give some insight on the reason why regularisation helps us in developing models that generalize well.

 ![US_map](US_map.png "US_map")